Smokefarmer/ComS-CprE-559/README.md

 # ComS-CprE-559
 Fall 2022 - Term Project Proposal

 Step 1 on install Eclipse.
-It is important that you install Eclipse IDE for Enterprise Java and Web Developers Step 2 download apache-tomcat-10.0.27 and add it to the server list Step 3 launch web page with the tomcat server
+It is important that you install Eclipse IDE for Enterprise Java and Web Developers \n Step 2 download apache-tomcat-10.0.27 and add it to the server list Step 3 launch web page with the tomcat server